reflectoring/reflectoring.github.io/content/blog/2023/2023-05-07-organize-code-in-nodejs.md

 │         ├── views
 ```

-## Using Separate Folders Placing Code for Every Supported Version of API
+## Using Separate Folders For Modules of Supported Version of API
 Whenever we are supporting multiple versions of APIs we should have separate folders for the modules of each version.
 In this example, we have two versions: `v1` and `v2`:
 ```shell
 │    ├── app.js